Ferguson protesters surprise Macy's Black Friday shoppers in NYC

-NEW YORK (Reuters) - More than 200 people angered by a grand jury’s decision not to indict a white police officer for killing an unarmed black teenager in Ferguson, Missouri, sought to disrupt Black Friday shopping in New York with a protest in front of Macy’s flagship store.
+NEW YORK, Nov 28 (Reuters) - More than 200 people angered by a grand jury’s decision not to indict a white police officer for killing an unarmed black teenager in Ferguson, Missouri, sought to disrupt Black Friday shopping with a protest in front of Macy’s flagship store.

 A small group of the protesters took their rally to the Manhattan department store’s ground floor for a few minutes, as staff and shoppers seeking post-Thanksgiving bargains looked on in apparent surprise.
 Some shoppers took pictures of the protests with their cell phones.